HakimMaz/GenisisEval/README.md

 1. navigate to the project , download the file CompanyContact_Collection.json
 2. import the file in postman
-3. now you have all the endpoints and each endpoint. with the necessary data 4.Enjoying chaninging data and test the endpoints
+3. now you have all the endpoints and each endpoint. with the necessary data
+4. Enjoying chaninging data and test the endpoints
 5. View the response in the "Response" tab.

 For example, to retrieve a list of all contact, you would send a GET request to `http://localhost:8080/api/v1/contacts/all`.